 Add a spicy kick to meatless meatballs with these vegan Buffalo Cauliflower Quinoa Meatballs.
 With simple ingredients, like cauliflower, quinoa, garlic, and breadcrumbs, they’re sure to be a hit for the whole family!

 I’m going to say it up front: these buffalo cauliflower quinoa meatballs DO take longer than 30 minutes to make, but they’re so, so worth it and you’ll have plenty of leftovers.

 I got the inspiration from my Cauliflower Quinoa Meatballs and wanted to add a fun twist to it, aka buffalo sauce.

-Next, you’ll stir in the oregano and breadcrumbs.
+Step 3: Stir in the oregano and breadcrumbs.
 EDITOR’S NOTE: I’ve since made these three more times and I’ve found it best to add HALF of the buffalo sauce into the mix at this point.
 So, while stirring in the oregano and breadcrumbs, also stir in half of the buffalo sauce.
-Once everything is good and mixed, place the bowl in the refrigerator for about 15 minutes, allowing the mixture to cool down and be a bit more manageable.
-While you’re waiting for the mixture to harden, you can do the dishes, OR if you’re like me, you can check social media for the 45th time that day and leave the dishes for later when dishes are the last possible thing you feel like doing.
+Once everything is good and mixed, place the bowl in the refrigerator for about 25 minutes, allowing the mixture to cool down and be a bit more manageable.
+While you’re waiting for the mixture to cool, you can do the dishes, or if you’re like me, you can check social media for the 45th time that day and leave the dishes for later when dishes are the last possible thing you feel like doing.
 Tip: don’t be like me.

 TIP: If the mixture seems too wet, add flour (whole wheat, all purpose or oat) 1 tbsp at a time.
 This should help hold everything together.
 If for some reason the mixture is too dry, add water 1 tbsp at a time to moisten it up a bit.

 TIP: Be careful when turning over the meatballs.
-You want them to be browned on all sides, but you need to gently turn them rather than carelessly or some of the quinoa may slip out.
+They need to be browned on all sides, but gently turn them rather than carelessly or some of the quinoa may slip out.

-Once all of the meatballs look good, transfer them to a baking sheet and bake for approximately 15 minutes or until the meatballs are firm.
+Step 7: Once all of the quinoa meatballs look good, transfer them to a baking sheet and bake for approximately 15 minutes or until the meatballs are firm.

 Buffalo Cauliflower Quinoa Meatballs